shinymetal6/A_os/README.md

 <br><br>
 # New settings for user processes<br>
 1 : added user include file for "project_lib_modules.h", so the settings can be defined in user space.<br>
-2 : the file "project_lib_modules.h" in user processes now is mandatory. <br>See template in boards directory.<br>
+2 : the file "project_lib_modules.h" in user processes now is mandatory.
+See the template in boards directory.<br>
 3 : added 	void (*user_init)(uint32_t); in USRprcs_t called before starting a process.<br>
 Please note : there is no real need to use the early initialization compiling the user_init in USRprcs_t<br>
 excluding some long call init functions like lcds or some I2C or SPI drivers.<br>